abiswas3/differentialprivacy/DifferentialPrivacyMain/PrivateMeanEstimation/main.md

 I had in mind the algorithm that outputs the mean of the sampled items, without censoring.
 However, I think some bounds need to be placed on the size of the items being reported.
 Otherwise, we have the 'billionaire's problem': looking at the mean reveals whether or not there was a billioniaire in the sample, which in turn reveals whether or not they were in the input.
 ```

 This was posed initially when we were discussing the sample and threshold problem.
 The question was, whether there was a way to use this mechanism to report sums and means of populations instead of reporting succint histograms of the population.
-I was able to show that reporting the sum of the histogram/mean is DP but this is not very satisfying, as by creating a histogram we have created buckets and brought in rounding error. <div class="intuition">**TODO: ** How did Ghazi et al 2021 ICML paper get around this problem for non binary valued integers?
-I cannot remember at the top of my head </div>
+I was able to show that reporting the sum of the histogram/mean is DP but this is not very satisfying, as by creating a histogram we have created buckets and brought in rounding error.**We never settled this.
+Recent discoveries might make this worth attending to.**

 #### 23-11-2021